Some thought leadership on sustainability lightening the in-box load.

 - the world’s philanthropists work with governments and donate all their money to protecting nature, sequestering CO2 on a massive scale, and developing holistic, sustainable economic projects.
 And that’s before we start speaking about the very real global social and governance issues that are equally important to achieving widespread sustainability.

-To take one example: necessary, real emissions reductions will be slowed dramatically without pushing for a just environmental transition that incorporates employment creation and economic equity; we live in a world of massive, nefarious lobbying for fossil fuel companies (among others) that needs a palatable potent political counterweight (more of which later).
+To take one example: necessary, real emissions reductions will not be slowed dramatically without pushing for a just environmental transition that incorporates employment creation and economic equity; we live in a world of massive, nefarious lobbying for fossil fuel companies (among others) that needs a palatable potent political counterweight (more of which later).

 It’s heartening then to return to the office and see a couple of papers lightening the in-box load by thought leaders (individual and organisational) that cut to the heart of the sustainable finance matter.